Xc Logo

 Circuit Flights

-Circuit Flights are flights where you fly a course taking in one or more waypoints, then return to your original start point.
+Circuit Flights are flights where you fly a course and return to your original start point.
 You can then use flight optimization software to compute the best distance and choose your flight type from either an Out and Return, a Flat Triangle or an FAI Triangle.

-Your start and finish points can be different to your takeoff and landing and are defined by a standard 400m radius cylinder.
+Your start and finish points can be different to your takeoff and landing but must be enclosed by a standard 400m radius cylinder.
 This means that your tracklog does not have to form a complete circuit but must come within 800m.

 Out and Return